-The aim was to show the product from a new perspective, minimal black and an organic mysterious form.
+The aim of this spice packaging design was to show the product from a new perspective, minimal black and an organic mysterious form.

 On this black canvas the strong color of the product is speaking for it self - value, origin and story.

-The package design creates the perfect environment for the product, protecting its value.
+The spice packaging design creates the perfect environment for the product, protecting its value.
 It is accompanied by a story & recipes.

 Food packaging is packaging for food products.
 A package provides protection, tampering resistance, and special physical, chemical, or biological needs.
 It may bear a nutrition facts label and other information about food being offered for sale.
 Food packaging evolves with the progress of knowledge.
 Material discoveries, manufacturing developments, and new understandings of science shape the history of food packaging.